-LYNDEN - A downtown Lynden landmark is once again under local ownership, and they have big plans to make that portion of downtown vibrant again.
+LYNDEN — A downtown Lynden landmark is once again under local ownership and they have big plans to make that portion of downtown vibrant again.

-Joining the ownership team is Tim Broersma, CEO of Elements Hospitality, and Ben Ryan, Elements' chief financial officer.
-Elements is a partner company of Lynden Floor and will manage the property.
+Joining the ownership team is Tim Broersma, CEO of Elements Hospitality and Ben Ryan, Elements’ Chief Financial Officer.
+Elements is a part-ner company of Lynden Floor and will manage the property.

-Known for its 72-foot windmill, the property is also home to the Dutch Village Inn, a gift shop and a Thai restaurant, but it also has several empty retail spaces.
+Known for its 72-foot windmill, the property is also home to the Dutch Village Inn, a gift shop, a Thai restaurant, but it also has several empty retail spaces.
 The Clair vg Thomas Theatre in the building has been owned by the Lynden Performing Arts Guild since 1998, according to property records.

 “We plan to use the windmill as a rallying point,” said Broersma.
 “Lynden needs to find a way to get Lynden people back downtown, and with this and Delft Square, it is a start.”

 Many Lynden residents are viewing this as a fresh start for the Dutch-themed building, which opened in 1987, said Gary Vis, executive director of the Lynden Chamber of Commerce.
-It's been several years since the windmill has operated, and Vis said the exodus of tenants in recent years has been discouraging.
+It’s been years since the windmill has operated, and Vis said the exodus of tenants in recent years has been discour-aging.